 Carbon-Neutral Transport Across the Atlantic

 From the very beginning, there was no question in the minds of the trio as to how the chocolate would be cultivated, produced and distributed.
 It would be locally grown by native farmers and produced on the island in a solar-powered factory.
 The product would be distributed throughout the Caribbean by sailboat, and all workers would be paid fairly.

-Green’s dream of luscious, organic chocolate produced from bean to bar right on the island is still growing today.
+Green’s dream of luscious, organic chocolate produced from bean to bar right on the island is still growing today, even after his untimely death.
 As the Grenada Chocolate Company grew into a nationally recognized maker of quality, organic chocolate, Green’s dream expanded to transporting the chocolate “carbon neutral” from the lush and tropical island in the West Indies to U.S and European markets.
 This dream also became a reality as Mott and the rest of the Grenada Chocolate Company teamed up with Fairtransport, a Dutch company dedicated to the sustainable transport of goods across the nation by means of wind power and sailing.
 The end result was this Gru Grococo bar which can be purchased from Rococo Chocolates.

 Early in March 2012, Grenada’s world-renowned chocolate disembarked for the first time by sailboat across the Atlantic.
 From the shores of the lush rainforest and tropical island to European ports, the Tres Hombres, a 32-metre brigantine, transported the rich dark chocolate as the bars matured in the solar and wind-cooled holding area over the 6-week journey.